oldnomad/udotool/src/udotool.md

 **exec** [**-detach**] _command_ [_arg_...]
 :   Execute specified command.
 If option **-detach** is specified, the command will be executed in a separate session.
 If _command_ does not include slashes, it will be searched in PATH.
-Environment for the command will include environment variable **$UDOTOOL_SYSNAME**, which contains virtual device directory name under **/sys/devices/virtual/input/**.

 **script** [{_file_ | **-**}]
 :   Execute commands from specified file.
 If no file name is given or